|Ease of Use:|

-This got me thinking.
-A few years back, ‘quality of a Polycom at the price of a Grandstream’ would’ve meant a lot more.
-It wasn’t long ago when only a few select VoIP phone manufacturers offered ‘high definition’ audio, crisp backlit LCDs, and some of the extra features you wouldn’t find on a traditional desk phone.
+We’ve often heard Yealink phones described this way.
+A few years back, “quality of a Polycom at the price of a Grandstream” would’ve meant a lot more.
+It wasn’t long ago when only a few select VoIP phone manufacturers offered “high-definition” audio, crisp backlit LCDs, and some of the extra features you wouldn’t find on a traditional desk phone.
 If you wanted exceptional audio back then, you got Polycom phones.
 If staying within your budget was your main prerogative, you probably went with Grandstream.
-And, if you happened to be one of the few who wanted to do video calling via desk phone, there were only a handful of options available.
+And if you happened to be one of the few who wanted to do video calling via a desk phone, there were only a handful of options available.

-Nowadays the product lines of competing VoIP manufacturers aren’t as different.
+Nowadays, the product lines of competing VoIP manufacturers aren’t as different.
 Codec support and feature sets are pretty identical across the spectrum of brands.
-For example, nearly every VoIP phone I’ve tried and tested in the last year supports G.722 wideband audio.
+For example, nearly every VoIP phone we’ve tried and tested in the last year supports G.722 wideband audio.
 What we’re seeing now is a homogenization of product offerings from VoIP hardware manufacturers, which is to be expected in this maturing market.

-The Yealink SIP-T28P is a PoE enabled enterprise desk phone that supports up to 6 simultaneous SIP account registrations.
-The phone has a 320 x 160 pixel backlit LCD, 48 keys in total including 10 programmable ‘shortcut’ keys, and support for BLF and SMS.
-It features G.722 wideband audio, with the marketing materials on the company website suggesting that the hardware (handset and speaker) is also ‘HD’.
+The Yealink SIP-T28P is a PoE-enabled enterprise desk phone that supports up to six simultaneous SIP account registrations.
+The phone has a 320 x 160 pixel backlit LCD, 48 keys in total including ten programmable shortcut keys, and support for BLF and SMS.
+It features G.722 wideband audio, with the marketing materials on the company website suggesting that the hardware (handset and speaker) is also HD.
 Headset (RJ45) and extension module jacks can be found underneath the device.
 We did some digging around to see just how affordable the T28Ps are.
-The list price of $189 is already very reasonable for a 6-line enterprise desk phone, but you can find it for even less ($110) on certain online retailers like Telephony Depot.
+The list price of $189 is already very reasonable for a six-line enterprise desk phone, but you can find it for even less on certain online retailers.

-The following will be a quick guide to manually setting up the Yealink T28P with OnSIP.
+The following is a quick guide to manually setting up the Yealink T28P with OnSIP.
 The steps shown here should also work (more or less) if you’re using another provider.

 Type your IP address into your Internet browser window.
 You will be asked for a username and password.
-Default is ‘admin’/’admin’.
+Default is “admin” and “admin.”